layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 - The broker sets up message routing between participants

 ### 3. Virtual Application Operations
-- Participants send messages to each other through virtual applications using WebSocket connections
+- Participants send both requests and responses to each other through virtual applications using WebSocket connections
+- Any message (request or response) with an AppID specified is forwarded to all other participants
-- The broker maintains a real-time communication layer for message routing
+- The broker maintains a real-time bidirectional communication layer for message routing
-- Virtual applications have versioning and expiration mechanisms to ensure security
-- Participants can update the state of their application off-chain without requiring blockchain transactions

 ### 4. Virtual Application Closure and Settlement
 - When participants wish to close a virtual application, all designated signers must provide signatures to authorize the closure